To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 4) Saucony Freedom ISO 2

 The Freedom ISO 2 is a low-offset running shoe with denser cushioning than the Kinvara.
-When Compared to the latter, the Freedom has a more durable outsole and a snugger upper fit.
+When compared to the latter, the Freedom has better outsole durability and a narrower fit.

 There’s another shoe similar to the Freedom ISO 2 in many aspects – it’s called the Liberty ISO 2.
-That’s the shoe you get instead for a slightly more supportive ride and upper fit.
+That’s the shoe you get if a more supportive ride and upper fit interests you.